 Body shaming of plus size kids is hurtful.
-Whether the shaming comes from name calling, social media, television commercials or insensitive adults, fat shaming can keep them from growing up confident in their bodies.
+Whether the shaming comes from name calling, social media, television commercials or insensitive adults, fat shaming can cause depression and keep them from growing up confident in their bodies.

 Body Shaming of Plus Size Kids Is More Than Name Calling

 Body shaming is more than just calling someone “fat” or “chubby.”
 It is anything that tries to make someone feel bad about their body.
 It can be said directly to the child or the child could overhear it being said about someone else.
 For example:

 - Linking beauty to body size – Uncle Larry telling his niece at a family dinner that she would be “prettier if she went on a diet.”

 - Linking body size to failure – Parents reading stories or showing videos to children showing a character being treated negatively because of their weight.

 - Setting weight expectations – Mothers discussing weight loss in front of their children e.g. “I need to lose 25 pounds.” or “I’m getting fat.”

 - Linking beauty to body shape – Dads talking about how the football cheerleaders are beautiful because of their shapely legs (or other body parts!)

 Kids should hear messages of positive body acceptance, regardless of how a child looks or how much they weigh.